-III.
 Parks and Trails Fund

-The parks and trails fund receives 14.25 percent of the revenues (averaging about \$47,300,000 per year over the last three fiscal years) and must be used "to support parks and trails of regional or statewide significance."
+The parks and trails fund receives 14.25 percent of the revenues (averaging about \$52,027,000 per year over the last three fiscal years) and must be used "to support parks and trails of regional or statewide significance."

 There is not a permanent council or other group established to make recommendations for the use of the parks and trails funds.
-However, in 2011, after a contentious debate over how to divide funding between state parks and trails, metropolitan regional parks and trails, and Greater Minnesota regional parks and trails, a law was passed requiring the DNR to convene a nine-member working group to develop "consensus recommendations" for the next biennium (2014-2015 budget).3 The working group came back with recommendations4 for a 40/40/20 split to be used for fiscal years 2014-2019 as follows:
+However, in 2011, after a contentious debate over how to divide funding between state parks and trails, metropolitan regional parks and trails, and Greater Minnesota regional parks and trails, a law was passed requiring the DNR to convene a nine-member working group to develop "consensus recommendations" for the next biennium (2014-2015 budget).
+The working group came back with recommendations for a 40/40/20 split to be used for fiscal years 2014-2019.
+The recommended split continues to be used and breaks down as follows:

-- 40 percent to the DNR for state parks, state recreation areas, and state trails, which is used to address the following four "pillars" identified in the parks and trails 25year legacy plan: - 1) Connect people to the outdoors (marketing, welcoming programming, website enhancement, etc.) - 2) Acquire land, create opportunities (acquisition of state park inholdings, highpriority trail connections, etc.) - Take care of what we have (accelerate rehabilitation and preservation of natural resources) - 4) Coordinate among partners - 40 percent to the Metropolitan Council for metropolitan parks and trails, which is distributed according to a statutory formula5 to ten different implementing agencies. - 20 percent for grants to regional parks and trails in Greater Minnesota.
+- 40 percent to the DNR for state parks, state recreation areas, and state trails, which is used to address four "pillars" identified in the parks and trails 25-year legacy plan (connect people to the outdoors, acquire land and create opportunities, take care of what we have, and coordinate among partners). - 40 percent to the Metropolitan Council for metropolitan parks and trails, which is distributed according to a statutory formula5 to ten different implementing agencies. - 20 percent for grants to regional parks and trails in Greater Minnesota.
 Initially there was some basic statutory guidance for the DNR on the distribution of the grants for Greater Minnesota regional parks and trails.
-In 2013, the Greater Minnesota Parks
+In 2013, the Greater Minnesota Parks and Trails Commission was established by law and it was tasked with developing criteria for regional parks and trails and submitting a prioritized list of projects in Greater Minnesota to the legislature each year.
+The commission has 13 members appointed by the governor, with one at-large member and two members from each of the regional parks and trails districts.
+The commission's funding recommendations are due by January 15 each year.